Jamali Maddix

-Jamali Maddix (born 15 April 1991) is an English stand-up comedian.
+Jamali Maddix (born 8 April 1991) is an English comedian.
 He appears as a regular panellist on the reboot of Never Mind the Buzzcocks and appeared on series 11 of Taskmaster.

 Early life

-Maddix was born in Ilford, East London.
-He attended the University of Salford, where he studied theatre.
-He took leave from the course when he contracted a blood infection from a tattoo, and ultimately dropped out to pursue comedy as a career.
+Maddix was born in Ilford, East London and later attended the University of Salford.
+Maddix took leave from his university course when he contracted a blood infection from a tattoo, ultimately dropping out to pursue a career in comedy.

 Career

 Maddix won the Chortle Student Comedian of the Year award in 2014.

+From September 2021, Maddix has been a regular panellist on Never Mind the Buzzcocks.

 In July 2022, Maddix's podcast Spooky Shit won the title of Best Comedy Podcast at the British Podcast Awards.

-Hate Thy Neighbor

 Maddix hosted a documentary series on extremism titled Hate Thy Neighbor in partnership with Vice in 2016.
 In the series, Maddix interviews extremists from around the world to understand how they think.
-These extremists include members of hate groups such as NSM, Azov, Nordic Youth, Black Hebrew Israelites and the EDL.
+They included members of hate groups such as the National Socialist Movement, Azov Battalion, Nordic Resistance Movement, and the English Defence League.

-Taskmaster

 Maddix appeared on series 11 of Taskmaster, which was broadcast from April to May 2021.
 He came in fourth place.